 Finally, the Exchange proposes a modification to Rule 7.11, which sets forth rules pertaining to the Limit Up-Limit Down ("LULD") Plan.
 The proposed change would modify the handling of MPL Orders relative to the Upper and Lower Price Bands, consistent with the proposed changes described above with respect to the behavior of MPL Orders.
 Specifically, the Exchange proposes to modify Rule 7.11(a)(5), which describes the repricing or cancellation of orders to buy (sell) that are priced or could be traded above (below) the Upper (Lower) Price Band.
-Rule 7.11(a)(5)(F) currently provides that, if the midpoint of the PBBO is above (below) the Upper (Lower) Price Band, an MPL Order will not be repriced or rejected and will not be eligible to trade unless the ETP Holder enters an instruction to cancel or reject such MPL Order.
+Rule 7.11(a)(5)(F) currently provides that, if the midpoint of the PBBO is above (below) the Upper (Lower) Price Band, an MPL Order will not be repriced or rejected and will not be eligible to trade.

 The Exchange proposes to delete the text of Rule 7.11(a)(5)(F) and designate the Rule as Reserved.
 The Exchange believes Rule 7.11(a)(5)(F) is no longer necessary because MPL Orders, as proposed, would be permitted to reprice and trade relative to LULD Price Bands.
-The Exchange believes that this change is consistent with the proposed change to permit MPL Orders to trade at prices other than the midpoint of the PBBO and would similarly increase execution opportunities for MPL Orders within the bounds of the LULD Price Bands in effect.
-The Exchange notes that MPL Orders would behave in the same way as other Limit Orders with respect to LULD Price Bands and would thus be processed as set forth in current Rule 7.11(a)(5)(B).
+The Exchange believes that this change is consistent with the proposed change to permit MPL Orders to trade at prices other than the midpoint of the PBBO or their limit price and would similarly increase execution opportunities for MPL Orders within the bounds of the LULD Price Bands in effect.
+The Exchange notes that MPL Orders would behave in the same way as other Limit Orders with respect to LULD

+Price Bands and would thus be processed as set forth in current Rule 7.11(a)(5)(B).